-Audio should be seriously considered when evaluating security systems and upgrades.
+Audio should be a part of a serious solution considered when evaluating security systems and upgrades.

-Think of the story of the masked robber who walks into a jewelry store: As he points a gun at the cashier demanding the loot, he mysteriously leans in and appears to mutter something to the cashier.
+Recently, a masked gunman walked into a jewelry store; As he points a gun at the cashier demanding the loot, he mysteriously leans in and appears to mutter something to the cashier.